dma-dk/MRN-IETF/mrn/2-specification-template.md

 Validation mechanism:
 : <br/>  In the case of each sub-namespace, there will be namespace-
          specific rules for determining validity.
-In each case, the reader is referred to the appropriate MRN registry maintained documentation.
+There are no plans to provide a central repository for these rules.

 Scope:
 : <br/>Global.